FunctionLab/selene/README.md

 This README also assumes that you have access to CUDA.
 Specifically, we use the `cudnn/cuda-8.0/6.0` module on Princeton's **tigergpu** cluster.

-The [env-spec.txt](env-spec.txt) file provided in this repository can be used to build an identical conda environment on Linux x86-64 by running the following command:
+The [env-spec.txt](env-spec.txt) file provided in this repository can be used to build an identical conda environment on Linux x86-64 by running the following:
 ```bash
 conda create --name myenv --file ./env-spec.txt
 ```